harvester/harvester-perf/README.md

 ./bin/hvperf run all --kubeconfig ~/.kube/harvester.yaml --context prod
 ```

-Suites that create resources put them in the `harvester-system-perf` namespace,
+Suites that create resources put them in the `harvester-perf-system` namespace,
 creating the namespace if it does not exist.
 Pass `--namespace` to use a
 different one.

 The Dockerfile builds a container image with `hvperf` and the tools the suites
 need to run in the cluster.
 For example, running the etcd suite from a locally
-built binary rather than the image will fail unless `etcdctl` and `benchmark` are
+built binary rather than the image will fail unless `etcdctl`, `benchmark` and
-present at `/usr/local/bin`.
-See [Container image](#container-image) for how to
+`promtool` are present at `/usr/local/bin`.
+See
-build and run the image.
+[Container image](#container-image) for how to build and run the image.

 ## Commands